"“It’s my order": Court bars lawyers from media interviews over Sanusi vs Bayero

 Sanusi vs Bayero: Who are the respondents?

-The respondents in the case include the five dethroned emirs, as well as security agencies such as the Inspector General of Police and the Nigerian Army.
+The respondents in the case include the five dethroned emirs and security agencies such as the Inspector General of Police and the Nigerian Army.

-The applicants filed a motion exparte on May 27, seeking to restrain the dethroned emirs from claiming their former titles.
+The applicants filed a motion exparte on May 27 to restrain the dethroned emirs from claiming their former titles.

 The court's ruling on the dispute is pending.
 The judge's order aims to prevent lawyers from influencing public opinion through media interviews.